 Puppy Headstart

 For puppies under a year old, Puppy Headstart focuses on establishing the Three Life Issues (stay with me, come when called, and stay where I put you) by helping owners to learn effective leadership, and relationship building through games and play.
 Owners will learn to effectively mark and reward behaviours through positive reinforcement.
-Exercises include (but are not limited to): loose lead walking, focus work, recalls, sits, downs, and puppy manners, plus an introduction to agility.
+Exercises include (but are not limited to): loose lead walking, focus work, recalls, sits, downs, and puppy manners.
 Upon completion of this course, owners can enroll in Beginner Performance.

 *NOTE* There will be no puppy socialization.
 We want you to become their leader, their best friend & you’re the one that is to be respected.
 IF you want to have puppy play time, organize it on your own time.
 We have all the essential training tools for this class on site.
 We have a retail section for collars, leashes, toys and we sell homemade bait on site as well.